 Try this on for size:

-“This sea blue bungalow has a walkscore of 89, which means that the best taco truck in town is only fifteen minutes by foot.
-You’ll have to hop in your car to get to Target, but the best boutique shopping and the juiciest burger place with to-die-for truffle fries is steps off the beach and right around the corner.”
+“This sea blue bungalow has a Walkscore of 89, which means that the best taco truck in town is only fifteen minutes by foot.
+You’ll have to hop in your car to get to Target, but the best boutique shopping and the juiciest burger place with to-die-for truffle fries are steps off the beach and right around the corner.”

 See what I did there?

 Take your Walkscore, grab your favorite restaurant or shop, and let the buyer imagine walking their kids to get bubble gum ice cream at the parlour steps away from your front door.

 The Walkscore page also generates a transit score with a map that shows various options like Zipcar, Getaround, and the different bus lines and the stops closest to your house.
 Walkscore rates any transit score over 50 “good transit,” so if you have a transit score over 50, tell buyers about it.
 If the 9 Old Town – Pacific Beach line is within a fifteen-minute walk, tell buyers that.

 8. Get bids from the biggest demographic in your area

 The National Association of Realtors pulled together research in June of 2016 on The Best Purchase Markets for Aspiring Millennial Homebuyers.
 When you sell your house, you can use data like this to tweak your home’s listing blurb to appeal to the largest market of buyers in your area.